Self-locking tools

 - Cold Turkey or Freedom - blocking sites by keywords

-When should I use self-locking?
+When should you use self-locking?

 You start playing more often than you planned